Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Oklahoma State University

-OSU requires coordination with campus police and environmental health & safety for drone operations.
-Boone Pickens Stadium has a TFR during football games.
-The university has active UAS research programs through the School of Mechanical and Aerospace Engineering.
+OSU requires coordination with campus police and Environmental Health & Safety before conducting drone operations on campus.
+Boone Pickens Stadium falls under federal automatic stadium TFRs during home football games.
+The university hosts active UAS programs through the School of Mechanical and Aerospace Engineering and maintains a Counter-UAS Center of Excellence.

-YesEnvironmental Health & Safety / Campus Police — ehs@okstate.edu
+YesEnvironmental Health & Safety and Campus Police — ehs@okstate.edu

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.